BananaPuncher714/LethalQuantities/README.md

 - General
   - `MaxPowerCount` - Maximum total power allowed for this category of enemies.
 Different enemy types have different power levels.
 The total power of a level is the sum of the power levels of all existing enemies.
   - `SpawnAmountCurve` - An AnimationCurve with a key ranging from 0 to 1.
 The key represents the percentage of time progressed in the current level.
 The value is the amount of enemies to spawn at the given time.
   - `SpawnAmountRange` - The range of enemies that can spawn.
 A value of 3 means that 3 more or 3 less enemies can spawn, based on the value returned by the `SpawnAmountCurve`.
+Not available for outside enemy configs.
 - EnemyType - There is one section for each enemy.
 Invalid enemy types are ignored.
   - `MaxEnemyCount` - The total amount of enemies of the given type that can spawn
   - `PowerLevel` - How much power an enemy of the given type counts for
   - `SpawnCurve` - An AnimationCurve from 0 to 1.
 The key represents the percentage of time progressed, much like `SpawnChanceCurve`.
 The value normally ranges from 0 to 1, and is multiplied by `Rarity` to find the weight.
+  - `StunTimeMultiplier` - The  multiplier for how long an enemy can be stunned.
+  - `DoorSpeedMultiplier` - The multiplier for how long an enemy takes to open a door.
+  - `StunGameDifficultyMultiplier` - I don't know what this option does.
+  - `Stunnable` - Whether or not this enemy can be stunned.
+  - `Killable` - Whether or not this enemy can die.
+  - `EnemyHp` - The amount of health an enemy has.
+A shovel does 1 hit of damage by default.
   - `SpawnFalloffCurve` - An AnimationCurve describing the multiplier to use when determining the value of `SpawnChanceCurve`, dependent on the number of existing enemies with the same type divided by 10.
+Not available for the daytime enemy configs.
-  - `UseSpawnFalloff` - If true, then the resulting value from the `SpawnFalloffCurve` will be multiplied with the value from `SpawnCurve`
+  - `UseSpawnFalloff` - If true, then the resulting value from the `SpawnFalloffCurve` will be multiplied with the value from `SpawnCurve`.
+Not available for the daytime enemy configs.
 - Rarity - There is one option for each enemy type.
 Invalid enemy types are ignored.
   - `<enemy type>` - The weight given to this enemy vs other enemies.
 If you do not want the enemy to spawn, set the rarity to 0.
 A higher rarity increases the chances for an enemy to spawn.